charleslparker/WEKALab/readme.md

 ## Installation

-WEKALab is a leiningen project (in anticipation of interfacing to Clojure someday).
-To build it, you'll need to install leiningen.
+WEKALab is a [Leiningen](https://github.com/technomancy/leiningen) project (in anticipation of interfacing to Clojure someday).
+To build it, you'll need to install Leiningen.
 For Mac, the easiest thing I've found is to install and use homebrew by typing `brew install leiningen`.
 I'm sure Linux variants all have the ability to install it as a package.
 For Windows, there's usually a package available for download here:

 https://github.com/technomancy/leiningen/downloads